Here’s how you create a setting:

 Here’s how you introduce a new character, a potential conflict, a new paragraph:

-Among those watching him was a strong-looking young man, alone and hatless, who stood half-hidden with the statuary, in the black shadows of the conifer trees.
+Among those watching him that day was a strong-looking young man, alone and hatless, who stood hidden with the statuary, in the black shadows of a grove of conifer trees.
 He and the traveler looked in some way alike, yet the man in the shadows was younger, and his face was charged with suffering.

 Here’s how you intensify your plot and introduce dialogue: